Skip to Content, Navigation, or Footer.

 Yeagley looked stoic on the sidelines immediately after the goal.
 But a few moments later, he was grinning.

 “Justin will bring some different composure in front of goal,” Yeagley said before the season.
-“He’ll bring some IQ.
-He also can create and score his goals.
+“He’ll bring some IQ; he also can create and score his goals.
 That’s not a problem either.”

-All those traits were present in Weiss’ two goals Tuesday night.
+All those traits were clear in Weiss’ two goals Tuesday night.
 At Northwestern, Weiss picked up two First-Team All-Big Ten distinctions, one in 2021 and the second in 2023.
 As a senior last year, Weiss finished third in the Big Ten in goals with seven and matched that tally in assists to lead the conference.

 Weiss’ central play is more akin to Maouloune Goumballe, who graduated from Indiana after being a staple up top.
 Goumballe’s postseason heroics were especially noteworthy, and through the offseason, Yeagley regarded Weiss as Goumballe’s replacement.